-There are multiple schools of thought on just how many there are, but they’re usually categorized into the following seven::
+There are multiple schools of thought on just how many there are, but they’re usually categorized into the following seven:

-What role does content repurposing play?
+What role does repurposing play in audience connection?

 You’re probably wondering how on earth you please all of these different kinds of learners.